When you get a load of firewood, it’s important that you store it so that it seasons appropriately for when you want to use it.

 Seasoning firewood helps you to have a clean burning fire through the winter months.
 Start seasoning the wood in early spring and stack the firewood on a dedicated rack away from the home.
 This ensures best results and keeps your house safe.

-But when winter comes, keep a small store of firewood by your fireplace on an indoor rack so there’s always some wood ready and handy when the fire starts dwindling.
+But when winter comes, we also keep a small store of firewood by our fireplace on an indoor rack so there’s always some wood ready and handy when the fire starts dwindling.